The Cosmological CPT Theorem: Introduction

 Furthermore, we identify an isomorphic $\mathbb{Z}_2 \times \mathbb{Z}_2$ group structure in de Sitter, relating discrete symmetries arising from Scale Invariance, Unitarity and \CRT in global de Sitter.

 Using the global structure of de Sitter as a guide, we are able to also identify the set of discrete symmetries pertaining to the Poincaré patch of de Sitter through analytic continuations and use this to derive an analogous theorem in cosmology.
 In global de Sitter, the analogue of a Lorentz boost is an $SO^+(1,1)$ subgroup of the full de Sitter group $SO^+(d+1,1)$.
 Any such $SO^+(1,1)$ boost defines a future Poincaré patch, in which it acts as a scaling symmetry $\mathbf{D}_{\lambda}$ on the conformal coordinates: $(\eta, \mathbf{y}) \to (\lambda \eta, \lambda \mathbf{y})$, for $\lambda > 0$.\footnote{Really this is a Killing symmetry which takes the form of a translation of cosmic time together with a rescaling of space, i.e. $\mathbf{D}=x^{\mu}\partial_{\mu} \neq x^i\partial_i$ which differs from the usual CFT literature.
 But it looks like a scaling of the future conformal boundary ${\cal I}^+$, so cosmologists call it ``Scale Invariance''.
 Hence we will use the term ``Scale Invariance" interchangeably with dilations/dilatations at various points to connect with the terminology used in the cosmology literature.} The $180^\circ$ rotation thus becomes an analytic continuation of the scaling symmetry that sends $(\eta, \mathbf{y}) \to (-\eta, -\mathbf{y})$, which we call Discrete Scale Invariance ($\mathbf{D}_{-1}$).
 This is particularly interesting in the context of inflation where we often break de Sitter boosts (these act as special conformal transformations at the boundary) and so we lose the full set of de Sitter isometries.
 Here we need only to invoke an analytic continuation of Dilatations.
-This symmetry should therefore be valid in realistic models of slow-roll inflation, up to terms proportional to the tilt $n_s - 1$.
+This symmetry should therefore be valid in realistic models of slow-roll inflation, up to terms proportional to the tilt $n_s - 1$.\footnote{In~\cite{Boyle:2018rgh,Boyle:2018tzc,Boyle:2021jej,Turok:2022fgq,Boyle:2022lyw,Turok:2023amx,Deng:2024uuz} the authors assume the existence of a CPT-reflected universe to derive observational constraints.
+Our Cosmological CPT theorem not only proves that \CRT \emph{is} a symmetry of the expanding universe, but also enables us to determine non-trivial constraints in the expanding Poincaré patch without any need for analytical continuation to a contracting one.}

 The Cosmological CPT theorem now says that:

 while the weakened form and converse results are: